Sohoton River Cruise To Mabini

 Wait, I said I'd just describe the way to/from Mabini, right?
 There's nothing 'touristic' here anyway!
 K?!

-But and well, if you insist on knowing more.., that part of the river where our boat docked, is not really the barangay proper yet.
-Our ride could only go up to that point because.., low-tide has started na!
-We had to walk some 500 meters (or was that more?) to the community's central area!
-Dry land, at least!
+But and well, if you insist on knowing more.., that part of the river where our boat docked, isn't really the barangay proper yet.
+Our ride could only go up to that point because, low-tide has started na!
+We had to walk some 500 meters (or maybe more?) to the community's central area.
+On dry land, at least!

-I was told that, when the ebb tide is at its lowest, passengers need to walk ON the river at shin-deep to calf-deep water - helping push or pull the boat - to reach that point (in the pic above) where we got off!
+I was told that when the ebbtide is at its lowest, passengers need to walk on the river at shin-deep to calf-deep of water, help push or pull the boat, to reach that point (in the above pic) where we got off!

-But our walk was lovely enough with farm sceneries like this...
+And our walk was wonderful enough with farm sceneries like this...

 Mabini, Basey Samar